Energy Buying Information for Hoteliers

 UK Support MEASUREs: The Energy Bill discount Scheme (EBDS)

-The EBDS scheme was announced on January 9th and supports UK businesses for the year commencing 1st April 2023.
+The EBDS scheme was announced on January 9th and will provide support for UK businesses in the year commencing 1st April 2023.

 Full details (including who will qualify for this support) can be found here: